0x00002a/DeadlyAccel/README.md

 ### Multiplayer

-This mod is **untested** in multiplayer.
-I intend to test it in future and it has a first-try implementation for networking in it but expect it to unexpectedly crash and burn if you try it outside singleplayer.
+This mod has limited multiplayer testing, but new features are tested mostly in single-player and only occasionally in multiplayer (since I play mostly single-player).

 ### Planned features

 This is a whishlist of what I _might_ do with this mod, no promises:

-- "Juice" item(s) for increasing resiliance to high g (100% stolen from The Expanse)
+- "Juice" item(s) for increasing resiliance to high g (100% stolen from The Expanse) - In progress
 - Block damage.
 Ships can be torn apart by acceleration too (well, force), it just requires a lot more of it

 ### Support for modded cockpits